anhditatran/Jeans_Retail_Sales-Market-Research/README.md

-# Jeans_Retail_Sales-Market-Research
-Of course.
-Here is a more detailed and professional version of the project overview, structured to emulate a formal data analysis report.
-It expands on the previous version by incorporating standard sections like an Executive Summary and a clear Methodology, providing a more comprehensive and organized narrative.

-***

-### **Project Report: Analysis of the Second-Hand Jeans Retail Market**
+### **Jeans_Retail_Sales-Market-Research**

 ### **1. Executive Summary**

 This report presents a comprehensive analysis of the second-hand jeans retail market, based on a dataset of online sales listings.
-The primary objective was to identify the key factors driving brand performance, market trends, and pricing strategies.
+The primary objective was to identify the key metrics and dimensions driving brand performance, market trends, and pricing strategies.

-Through rigorous data cleaning and exploratory analysis, several key insights were uncovered:
+Through data cleaning and exploratory analysis, key insights were uncovered:
-* **Market Dominance:** The Levi's brand is the clear market leader, commanding the highest share of listings, the largest follower base, and one of the best average seller ratings.
+* **Market Dominance:** The Levi's brand is the clear market leader, commanding the highest share of listings, the largest follower count, and one of the best average seller ratings.
 * **Geographic Concentration:** The market is heavily concentrated in the United States and Asia, with the U.S. being the top destination for shipping, indicating it is the primary consumer base.
 * **Price vs. Reputation:** A higher average price for a brand does not consistently correlate with a higher average seller rating, suggesting that factors other than price, such as brand reputation and seller service, are critical drivers of customer satisfaction.
 * **Product Landscape:** A significant majority of items are listed as "new," highlighting a robust market for unworn, second-hand apparel.